UK Modern Slavery Act 2015

 Medline Industries, Inc., is a fourth generation, family-owned company that is the largest privately held manufacturer and distributor of healthcare supplies and services in the United States.
 Our global headquarters are located in the United States of America in Northfield, Illinois.

-Medline does business in more than 90 countries, and employs more than 15 000 people worldwide who contribute to annual global revenues in excess of US$9 billion.
+Medline does business in more than 90 countries, and employs more than 18,000 people worldwide who contribute to annual global revenues in excess of US$10 billion.

-Medline International B.V. (“MIBV”) is a wholly owned subsidiary of Medline Industries, Inc. Medline International serves as our international headquarters (from corporate offices in the Netherlands), overseeing all operations in Europe, Japan, East Asia, Australia and New Zealand.
+Medline International B.V. (“MIBV”) is a wholly owned subsidiary of Medline Industries, Inc. Medline International, with corporate offices in the Netherlands, serves as our international headquarters overseeing all operations in Europe, Japan, East Asia, Australia and New Zealand.
 Through various local country subsidiary entities of MIBV, the Medline group operates assembly/manufacturing facilities, distribution centres and sales/distribution offices.
-We serve customers in 31 European countries.
+We serve customers in 29 European countries.
 Medline Industries Limited is the United Kingdom entity through which our local sales/distribution business in the United Kingdom is conducted.

 Relevant Company Policies

 Medline is committed to legally compliant, ethical and socially responsible business and employment practices.
-Our relevant group-wide policies in this regard include:
+Relevant group-wide policies in our global Ethics and Compliance Programme are our:

 - Supplier Code of Conduct